2005–06 WHL season: League notes

-It is worth noting that the WHL did not move the goal and blue lines to increase the size of the offensive zones like the NHL, as the league felt that the teams did not have enough time to modify their arenas.
-Thus, only the Calgary Hitmen, who share an arena with the Calgary Flames play using the new alignment.
-The new standard will be employed by the remaining teams beginning in 2006–07.
+The WHL did not immediately modify the goal and blue lines to increase the size of the offensive zones like the NHL, as the league felt that the teams did not have enough time to modify their arenas.
+Only the Calgary Hitmen, sharing an arena with the NHL's Calgary Flames, played using the new alignment.
+The new standard was to be employed by the remaining teams beginning in the 2006–07 season.